Susan-hue43/Call-Center-Analysis/README.md

 1. **High Volume of Calls**: The call center handled a substantial number of calls (4054), with a significant number being abandoned (946).
 2. **Speed of Answer**: The average speed of answering calls was relatively slow at 67.52 seconds, with noticeable variations among agents.
+3. **Customer Satisfaction**: An overall satisfaction score of 3.40 on a scale from 1 to 5 suggests that customers’ satisfaction is slightly above average.
+While it’s not exceptionally high, it also doesn’t indicate significant dissatisfaction.
-3. **Customer Satisfaction**: Satisfaction ratings varied among agents, indicating differences in performance and customer interaction quality.
+Satisfaction ratings varied among agents, indicating differences in performance and customer interaction quality.

 ### Recommendations